(1) Definition of torque – (Aerodynamics for Naval Aviators): “

 Another thought that comes to mind is the rudder bellcrank in the belly

 being restricted by something.
-Pull the panel just aft of the firewall and
+Pull the panel just aft of the

 make sure all is the way it's supposed to be there.
 No obstruction or